douweh/RedditWallpaper/README.md

 My first Swift/iOS project

 Todo:
-- Load thumbnails in tableView cells
+- Load thumbnails in tableView cells (instead of full originals)
 - save downloaded images locally, and persist local paths in coredata
 - Find out how custom animations work, and zoom from tableview to fullscreen.